Fralinger String Band’s 2018 Parade Officers

-NYD 2017 will be Scott’s fourth year leading one of the “winningest” Mummers String Bands as Captain of Fralinger.
-He is a seasoned, twenty-four year veteran of the band, and has paraded as a musician, dancer and marshal.
+NYD 2018 will be Scott’s fifth year leading one of the “winningest” Mummers String Bands as Captain of Fralinger.
+He is a seasoned, twenty-five year veteran of the band, and has paraded as a musician, dancer and marshal.

 He has the full support and respect of the members of Fralinger because of his continued dedication to the band, its members, families, and friendships with other Mummers’ group, as well as his natural abilities of showmanship and leadership.
 Scott is a key member of the band’s leadership team, not only performing in front of the band as Captain, but serving on the theme committee since 2006 and coordinating some of the prop construction activities.
 He plays the saxophone, and over the years has played the alto, tenor, baritone and bass saxophones on New Year’s Day.

 He is part of a very supportive Mummers family who all share the same love and passion of this time-treasured tradition – the Philadelphia Mummers Parade.
-His wife, Lisa, and children, Madison and Cole, are all very proud of Scott’s new role as Captain and cannot wait to cheer him on this New Year’s Day from the clubhouse at 3rd and Mifflin to City Hall.
-Scott dreams of the day his son Cole joins him as a marching member of Fralinger.
+His wife, Lisa, and children, Madison and Cole, are all very proud of Scott’s role as Captain and cannot wait to cheer him on this New Year’s Day from the clubhouse at 3rd and Mifflin to City Hall.
+Scott’s daughter will march with the Satin Slipper Fancy Brigade.
+Scott also dreams of the day his son Cole joins him as a marching member of Fralinger.
 Scott’s Mother, Lorraine, grew up in a family of Mummers.
 His Father, Bud, is a Fralinger Hall of Fame Marshal, and key architect of prop design and construction.
 His late brother, Buddy, was an alto saxophonist in Fralinger.
-His sister Kelly, marches with the Satin Slipper Fancy Brigade, along with his brother-in-law Jim, who is also President there.
-And Scott’s brother, Chris, has previously played saxophone with both Fralinger and the South Philadelphia String Band.
+And Scott’s brother, Chris, has previously played saxophone with both Fralinger and the South Philadelphia String Bands.

 Scott has served on the Fralinger Board of Trustees (1999-2003) and was awarded Fralinger Man of the Year honors in 2001.
 He is employed as a union electrician with I.B.E.W.
 Local 98.